 2. (25-29) David boldly asks that the promise be fulfilled as spoken.

-“Now, O Lord God, the word which You have spoken concerning Your servant and concerning his house, establish it forever and do as You have said.
-So let Your name be magnified forever, saying, ‘The Lord of hosts is the God over Israel.’
+“Now, O LORD God, the word which You have spoken concerning Your servant and concerning his house, establish it forever and do as You have said.
+So let Your name be magnified forever, saying, ‘The LORD of hosts is the God over Israel.’
 And let the house of Your servant David be established before You.
-For You, O Lord of hosts, God of Israel, have revealed this to Your servant, saying, ‘I will build you a house.’
+For You, O LORD of hosts, God of Israel, have revealed this to Your servant, saying, ‘I will build you a house.’
 Therefore Your servant has found it in his heart to pray this prayer to You.
-And now, O Lord God, You are God, and Your words are true, and You have promised this goodness to Your servant.
-Now therefore, let it please You to bless the house of Your servant, that it may continue forever before You; for You, O Lord God, have spoken it, and with Your blessing let the house of Your servant be blessed forever.”
+And now, O Lord GOD, You are God, and Your words are true, and You have promised this goodness to Your servant.
+Now therefore, let it please You to bless the house of Your servant, that it may continue before You forever; for You, O Lord GOD, have spoken it, and with Your blessing let the house of Your servant be blessed forever.”

 i.
 The phrase “therefore Your servant has found it in his heart to pray this prayer to You” emphasizes this.
 David said, “I’m only praying because You promised.
 You told me that this is what You want to do.”